Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Sensations are allowed to flow and invite curiosity, without judgment.

-Attention reveals what it is fully here and what is subtly leaning ahead.
+Attention reveals what is fully here and what is subtly leaning ahead.

 Nothing needs to be created or sustained.
 Everything just is.